corey100/CNN_CIFAR10/README.md

 # CNN_CIFAR10
-A convolution neural network built with Tensorflow and Keras for classification of the CIFAR10 data set
+A convolutional neural network built with Tensorflow and Keras for classification of the CIFAR10 data set